-Both the UltraVNC Viewer and LaneConfig utility are located on the File Management CD that was provided with the turnstile.
-If you are unable to locate, or have misplaced, the File Management CD, contact Alvarado Technical Support.
+Both UltraVNC Viewer and the LaneConfig installation package are located on the File Management Utility USB that was provided with the turnstile.
+If you are unable to locate, or have misplaced, the File Management Utility USB, contact Alvarado Technical Support.